rm3l/BuildGuide/README.md

 ```
 repo init -u https://github.com/Havoc-OS/android_manifest.git -b oreo
 ```
 Before running the repo init command, you'll want to make a directory where the source will be stored.
-I will be using Havoc-OS as an example.
 ```
 mkdir -p ~/havoc
 cd ~/havoc